WHAT YOU SHOULD KNOW:

-- Push on the crutches with your elbows straight and put your uninjured leg on the first step.
+- Push onto the crutches and put your uninjured leg on the first step.

 - Put your weight on your uninjured leg that is on the first step.
 Bring both crutches and the injured leg onto the step at the same time.

-- When holding on to a railing, put both crutches under the other arm.
+- When you hold onto a railing with one arm, put both crutches under the other arm.
 Use the railing to help you go up stairs.

 - Stand with the toes of your uninjured leg close to the edge of the step.

 - Bend the knee of your uninjured leg.
 Slowly lower both crutches along with the injured leg onto the next step.

 - Lean on your crutches.
 Slowly lower your uninjured leg onto the same step.